Keywords: Variational inference, Bayesian neural networks, Implicit distribution

 Abstract: Recent progress in variational inference has paid much attention to the flexibility of variational posteriors.
 One promising direction is to use implicit distributions, i.e., distributions without tractable densities as the variational posterior.
-However, existing methods on implicit posteriors still face challenges of noisy estimation and can hardly scale to high-dimensional latent variable models.
-In this paper, we present an new approach named Kernel Implicit Variational Inference that addresses these challenges.
+However, existing methods on implicit posteriors still face challenges of noisy estimation and computational infeasibility when applied to models with high-dimensional latent variables.
+In this paper, we present a new approach named Kernel Implicit Variational Inference that addresses these challenges.
 As far as we know, for the first time implicit variational inference is successfully applied to Bayesian neural networks, which shows promising results on both regression and classification tasks.